Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 Vans and trucks used by the Drive to Save Lives task force team."We cannot create a 'no kill' society until we shut down puppy mills, and implement both aggressive spay/neuter programs to prevent unwanted animals and major 'responsible pet ownership' campaigns to educate the public.
 [Some no-kill shelters] just turn away those they don't have room for...and others must come in and clean up the mess."

 On 24 April 2006, the task force of five highly-qualified volunteers arrived at the Adams home.
-Team members included, in addition to Eilene Ribbens Rohde: Tammy Harris, manager of the Sheboygan County Humane Society (SCHS); Dana Lubach, SCHS Team Leader for Dogs and Certified Humane Officer; Dr. Rick Lord, SCHS vet and Certified Humane Officer; and Jessica Pacey, vet assistant and Certified Humane Officer.
+Team members included, in addition to Eilene Ribbens: Tammy Harris, then-manager of the Sheboygan County Humane Society (SCHS); Dana Lubach, SCHS Team Leader for Dogs and Certified Humane Officer; the SCHS vet/ Certified Humane Officer; and a Vet Assistant/ Certified Humane Officer.

-Willard, a 16-year-old beagle, was the onsite supervisor of the entire project.
-Willard has been since been adopted.
+Volunteers from the Washington County Humane Society did some rudimentarly temperament testing of as many dogs as they had time for.
 The Washington County Humane Society (WCHS) would later assist with follow-up visits and transportation for several dogs to their facility for placement.
 Conspicuous by their absence were representatives from the shelter from whom John Adams had acquired 16 dogs directly and two indirectly.

 Once onsite, the Team had quite a surprise waiting for them: John had originally admitted to having 20 - 30 dogs, then revised his estimate upward to "around 60."
 Dog after dog after dog was brought out to be examined, and the total number for the day was acutally 75!
 To their credit, the Adamses knew every one of them by name.